Skip to main content

 Managing work and taking leave

-• You’re entitled to paid personal leave (sick/carer’s leave) if you’re a permanent employee.
-You may qualify for unpaid leave
+• you’re entitled to paid personal leave (sick/carer’s leave) if you’re a permanent employee.

-• You can request flexible working arrangements
+• you can request flexible working arrangements

 Options to consider: